 2. Account Issues or Listing Issues

-• Any cancellations due to listing suppression due to insufficient product details or policy violations may also apply.
+Any cancellations due to listing suppression because of insufficient product details or policy violations may also apply.
+Sellers who invest in Amazon SEO and listing optimization strategies that improve product visibility and compliance can significantly reduce the risk of listing suppression.

 3. High Order Defect Rate (ODR)